thibaudbrault/PokeRef/README.md

 🛠Improve performances

 🔜Location page
-🔜A "create your team" page
+🔜A "create your team" page (with authentication)
 🔜Animation on scroll

-🥚Pikachu page

 <h2 id="description">Description</h2>